BenKluger/chalkboard/README.md

   - Ability to create assignments for a course
   - Ability to grade submitted assignments, as well as allow resubmission
   - Ability to accept or reject new students who have signed up for the instructor's course
-  - Ability to search for a course within the avaialable courses
+  - Ability to search for a course within the available courses